Responsibility for the Holocaust: Slovakia

 In 1938 approximately 135,000 Jews resided in Slovakia, around 40,000 of them lived in Ruthenia and Subcarpathia, areas previously ceded to Hungary; most of whom led good lives despite the presence of antisemitism among the peasant population of Slovakia.
 As early as April 1939, anti-Jewish legislation was enacted, but this was religious and not racial in nomenclature.
 Nonetheless, the restrictions against Jews proceeded accordingly, blocking them from various professions, which was accompanied by violence against the Jews from the indigenous Hlinka Guard.
 Slovakian Jews were among the first to be handed over en masse to the Nazis following the Wannsee Conference.
 Members of the Hlinka Guard went house to house and brutally seized young and fit Jews from their homes in March and April 1942, sending them to Auschwitz as slave laborers.
 The Hlinka Guard was assisted by the Freiwillige Schutzstaffel (Slovak volunteers in the SS).
 Between March through October 1942, Tiso's Slovakian regime deported approximately 58,000 Jews to the German-occupied part of Poland.
 The Slovak government even paid the Germans for the Jews that were deported.
 The deportation of the remaining 24,000 was stopped due to the intervention of a Papal nuncio, whereby the Slovak president was informed that the German authorities were killing the Jews deported from Slovakia.
 Despite this action, approximately 12,600 Slovak Jews were still sent to Auschwitz, Theresienstadt, and other camps in Germany before the deportations ceased.
 Around half of them were killed in concentration camps.
 Aggregate numbers of Holocaust victims tabulated by experts indicate that at least 60,000 Jews as well as 400 Slovakian Gypsies were killed; high estimates place the total number of Jewish victims from Slovakia at 71,000 persons.

+Slovenia

+Parts of Slovenia were under Italian occupational control from June 1940 through September 1943, during which time, Jews and the refugees who joined them were protected from Nazi persecution.
+However, once the Nazi annexation of Slovenia took place, its Jews were targeted and deported to camps, particularly those residing in Montenegro.